unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/CustomSort/Readme.md

 	6.3 Write quick bash check to check version of jdk = 1.8 or higher so that the get-apt update can be ommitted to speed up bash

-	6.4 Extend customSortV6.sh again to do the sorting as well, and then optimize to make it faster, and remove java dependency.
+	6.4 Extend customSort.sh again to do the sorting as well, and then optimize to make it faster, and remove java dependency.

 7. Refactor ClassFive.java to proper non-single-variable-name in class, test class, manifest, customsort.